kielkowiczk/bat_algorithm/README.md

-== Bat Algorithm
+Bat Algorithm
 ================

 Bat inspired metaheuristic for stochastic optimization.

-Bat alhorithm implemented in C++11 with extensive use of lambdas and std algorithms.
+Bat algorithm implemented in C++11 with extensive use of lambdas, std::vectors and std algorithms.
+Used for reaserch related stuffs.